 Now I’m not claiming to be a health expert, so caution should be taken when introducing a new food substance to your diet.
 It’s best to start with small amounts in case your body has any adverse reactions.
 For an adult dosage, start with a teaspoon and gradually increase to a maximum of one tablespoon.
 The pollen also acts faster and more effectively if taken with food.

 You can either take it straight from a spoon like I do or it can be added to smoothies, sprinkled over breakfast cereals, yoghurts or salads.
 The taste varies depending on the type of flower the bee pollen comes from.
 Generally it tends to have a slightly sweet and floral taste and I find it super delicious.

 NOTE: A small percentage of the population is severely allergic to bee pollen, particularly if you have an allergy to bees or bee products.
-Also it’s not typically recommended for women who are pregnant or nursing as it’s seen as a raw product.
-Please use with caution and care.
+Considered a raw product it’s also not recommended for women who are pregnant or nursing.

-There are many brands on the market, but I use Sevenhills Wholefoods Organic Bee Pollen – £14.99 for 500 grams.
+There are many brands on the market, but I use Sevenhills Wholefoods Organic Raw Bee Pollen – £20 for 500 grams.
 Sevenhills Wholefoods provide premium products direct from the farm.

 Do you use any natural food supplements that work wonders for you?
 Let me know in the comments box below

 Full Disclosure: This post contains affiliate links whereby I may make a small commission at no extra cost to you.
 This helps with the costs of running my blog so I can keep my content free for you.
 Thanks as always for your support!
 See my disclosure policy here.